betcode-org/flumine/docs/advanced.md

 #### place_latency

-Place latency used for backtesting / simulation execution
+Place latency used for simulation / simulation execution

 #### cancel_latency

-Cancel latency used for backtesting / simulation execution
+Cancel latency used for simulation / simulation execution

 #### update_latency

-Update latency used for backtesting / simulation execution
+Update latency used for simulation / simulation execution

 #### replace_latency

-Replace latency used for backtesting / simulation execution
+Replace latency used for simulation / simulation execution

 #### order_sep